About The TMFW Initiative

 Evidence indicates that worksite breastfeeding support policies are most effective when they facilitate:

-- privacy for milk expression;
+- Privacy for milk expression;

-- flexible scheduling and work options to accommodate breaks in a typical workday for milk expression;
+- Flexible scheduling and work options to accommodate breaks in a typical workday for milk expression;

-- dissemination of breastfeeding information and education to female and male employees during pregnancy and after the baby's birth; and
+- Dissemination of breastfeeding information and education to female and male employees during pregnancy and after the baby's birth; and

-- a positive, supportive environment from management and co-workers for employees who are combining work and breastfeeding.
+- A positive, supportive environment from management and co-workers for employees who are combining work and breastfeeding.

 TMFW is supported by Title V Maternal Child Health Block Grant and administered by Texas DSHS staff.
 Title V MCH staff: